ajlopez/SimpleArgs/README.md

 - 0.0.2: Inspired by [minimist](https://github.com/substack/minimist)
 - 0.0.3: Flag support
 - 0.0.4: Avoid parse big integers, returns them as strings
+- 0.0.5: When no arguments, returned `_` is an empty array

 ## References